mcandre/hello-vagrant/README.md

 # ABOUT

-hello-vagrant presents a small demo project for newbies to Vagrant, a tool for shrink-wrapping and version controlling reusable, per-application environments.
-In the demo, users setup a virtual machine (vm) for working on Hello Vagrant, a pretend software application.
+hello-vagrant presents a small demo project for newbies to Vagrant, a tool for managing per-application environments, shrink-wrapping them for deployment, and for each project contributor.
+In the demo, we setup a virtual machine (vm) for working on Hello Vagrant, a pretend software application.

 # REQUIREMENTS